xer0xe9/xer0xE9.github.io/_posts/2022-05-18-A-Case-of-Vidar-Infostealer-Part-2.md

 ![image](/assets/images/vidar/anti-emulation_check.png){:class="img-responsive"}

-once all required checks are passed, <b>sub_420BE0</b> routine is called which consists of stealer's grabbing module, it prepares urls and destination path strings where downloaded dlls from C2 servers are to be stored before performing any other activity
+once all required checks are passed, <b>sub_420BE0</b> routine is called which consists of stealer's grabbing module, it prepares urls and destination path strings where downloaded dlls from C2 server are to be stored before performing any other activity

 ![image](/assets/images/vidar/download_code_.png){:class="img-responsive"}

-and then downloads <b>7</b> dlls under <b>C:\Programdata\\</b>
+it downloads <b>7</b> dlls under <b>C:\Programdata\\</b>

 ![image](/assets/images/vidar/urls.png){:class="img-responsive"}

-next it creates its working directory under <b>C:\Programdata</b>, name of directory is randomly generated 15 digit string like <b>C:\ProgramData\920304972255009</b> where it further creates four sub-directories (autofill, cc, cookies and crypto) which are required to be created to store stolen data from browser, outlook, crypto currency wallets and system information gathering modules
+next it creates its working directory under <b>C:\Programdata</b>, name of directory is randomly generated 15 digit string like <b>C:\ProgramData\920304972255009</b> where it further creates four sub-directories (autofill, cc, cookies and crypto) which are required to be created to store stolen data from browser, outlook, cryptocurrency wallets and system information gathering modules

 ![image](/assets/images/vidar/steal_data_.png){:class="img-responsive"}